-At any time after the filing of a complaint or citation, the magistrate may, with or without the filing of a motion, order the parties to appear before him to clarify the pleadings and to consider such other matters as may aid in the disposition of the case.
+With or without the filing of a motion, the court may direct the parties to appear before the court to expedite the disposition of the case.
 The court may issue subpoenas for the attendance of witnesses at the request of a party.